ane/ane.github.io/_drafts/half-stack-web-frameworks.md

 and [React Router](https://github.com/ReactTraining/react-router).

 These libraries are nice and intelligent, but I feel they are a wasted abstraction.
-Using the trick below I can create React apps that match closely the performance of a real SPA app, without having to rely on these libraries.
+Using the trick below I can create React apps that can approximate the performance of a real SPA app, without having to rely on these complicated architectural patterns.

 **Caveat lector**.
 This is largely a matter of taste.
 If you really like Redux and React Router, by all means use them, but I find their usability to be sub-par to the MVC architecture of any